 SWO Introductions: Robert (Bobby) Lane

 We’ve got lots of great content planned for the Snowbird blog and resource area in 2019, and we wanted to introduce you to one of our writers.
 Robert Lane is a long-time SWO staff member and now serving with the IMB (International Mission Board) in Sub-Sahara Africa as a church planter.
 We are forever thankful for his evangelistic passion and missional perspective from the other side of the globe.
-This post was originally posted on his personal blog
+This post was originally posted on his personal blog in 2018.